Environmental psychology in healthy buildings interiors — biofilico wellness interiors

 Environmental psychology is formally defined as “the interaction between humans and the surrounding environment… how environment influences us but we also influence the environment” (ref)).

 Environmental psychology is a branch of psychology that explores the relationship between humans and the world around us.
 It is concerned with the influence of natural and built environment on how we feel, think, and behave (ref).
+The Journal of Environmental Psychology is a key source of authoritative information on the topics and scope of environmental psychology, encompassing various interdisciplinary studies relating to the interactions between people and their physical environments.

 An important part of environmental psychology is recognizing the positive and negative effects any given space can have: for example, the impact of environmental stressors like noise and crowding or conversely the restorative effect of incorporating nature.